composer/xdebug-handler/README.md

 unset($xdebug);
 ```

-The constructor takes two parameters:

-#### _$envPrefix_
-This is used to create distinct environment variables and is upper-cased and prepended to default base values.
+The constructor takes a single parameter, `$envPrefix`, which is upper-cased and prepended to default base values to create two distinct environment variables.
 The above example enables the use of:

 - `MYAPP_ALLOW_XDEBUG=1` to override automatic restart and allow Xdebug
 - `MYAPP_ORIGINAL_INIS` to obtain ini file locations in a restarted process

-#### _$colorOption_
-This optional value is added to the restart command-line and is needed to force color output in a piped child process.
-Only long-options are supported, for example `--ansi` or `--colors=always` etc.

-If the original command-line contains an argument that pattern matches this value (for example `--no-ansi`, `--colors=never`) then _$colorOption_ is ignored.

-If the pattern match ends with `=auto` (for example `--colors=auto`), the argument is replaced by _$colorOption_.
-Otherwise it is added at either the end of the command-line, or preceding the first double-dash `--` delimiter.

 ## Advanced Usage